Celebrating 50 Years of Hiking!

 -

-November 23, 2024 Meet in the parking area at 10 am for a leisurely fall hike along the Bohemia River.
-The address to the park is 4030 Augustine Herman Hwy, […]
+November 23, 2024 We met in the parking area at 10 am for a leisurely fall hike along the Great Bohemia Creek.
+The weather was sunny with a slight breeze […]

 -